DIY Foundation/Interdisciplinary Art

-JS graduated from Humber College’s Film and Television Production Program in 1996 and immediately began interning at the top-notch post-production sound facility, Tattersall Sound.
-Over the following 8 years, she gleaned valuable skills and knowledge in the post-production Film & TV industry of Toronto, working on feature films, TV series, and independent short films.
+Juli graduated from Humber College’s Film and Television Production Program in 1996 and immediately began interning at the top-notch post-production sound facility, Tattersall Sound.
+Over the following 8 years, Juli gleaned valuable skills and knowledge in the post-production Film & TV industry of Toronto, working on feature films, TV series, and independent short films.
 She received an MPSE Golden Reel award for best sound editing on the mini-series “The Hunchback” in 1998, and a Gemini nomination for sound editing on the TV series “DaVinci’s Inquest” in 1999.
-She put the film industry on hold to pursue a Masters of Fine Arts at Simon Fraser University in 2004.
-After relocating to Berlin in 2009, JS began again creating sound design and montage for independent filmmakers.
+Juli put the film industry on hold to pursue a Masters of Fine Arts at Simon Fraser University in 2004.
+And after relocating to Berlin in 2009, began again creating sound design and montage for independent filmmakers.

 Curation & Community Education